AnkanSaha/jwt-destroy/README.md

 const destroyedToken = await operation.destroy(token); // Destroys the token if it is valid & return a new Destroyed JWT object, else returns a object with error message

 ```

+## Make sure to explore this package to its full potential by using this package in your projects.
+Happy Coding!